tharaka-mts/Hotel-Billing-System/README.md

 To download javafx-sdk - https://gluonhq.com/products/javafx/

-Change (.)idea files to .idea othervise project will not open.
+Rename (.)idea folder as .idea otherwise project will not open.

 /** For Admin login (can view from database) **/ username - Admin